 - a.
 In accordance with 42 CFR 438.206, the Managed Care Plan shall have a comprehensive written cultural competency plan (CCP) describing the Managed Care Plan's program to ensure that services are provided in a culturally competent manner to all enrollees, including all services and settings and including those with limited English proficiency.
-The CCP must describe how providers, Managed Care Plan employees, and systems will effectively provide services to people of all cultures, races, ethnic backgrounds and religions in a manner that recognizes, values, affirms and respects the worth of the individual enrollees and protects and preserves the dignity of each.
-The CCP shall be updated annually and submitted to the Agency by June 1 for approval for implementation by September 1 of each Contract year. - b.
-The Managed Care Plan may distribute a summary of the CCP to participating providers if the summary includes information about how the provider may access the full CCP on the website.
-This summary shall also detail how the provider can request a hard copy of the cultural competency plan from the Managed Care Plan at no charge to the provider. - c.
-The Managed Care Plan shall complete an annual evaluation of the effectiveness of its CCP.
-This evaluation may include results from the CAHPS or other comparative member satisfaction surveys, outcomes for certain cultural groups, member grievances, member appeals, provider feedback and Managed Care Plan employee surveys.
+In addition, the Managed Care Plan shall complete an annual evaluation of the effectiveness of its CCP.
+The CCP and the annual evaluation shall be combined into a single comprehensive document and shall address the following: - (1) The CCP must describe how providers, Managed Care Plan employees, and systems will effectively provide services to people of all cultures, races, ethnic backgrounds, and religions in a manner that recognizes, values, affirms, and respects the worth of the individual enrollees and protects and preserves the dignity of each.
+Each Managed Care Plan must identify in its CCP whether it is an MMA, Specialty, or Comprehensive LTC Plan and provide a demographic description of its membership.
+Specialty Plans must address the unique needs of the members they serve. - (2) The annual evaluation shall include information demonstrating a direct link between the CCP and the annual evaluation that includes an analysis of the successes and challenges of meeting the previous year's goals and objectives.
+The evaluation shall include results from the CAHPS or other comparative member satisfaction surveys, outcomes for certain cultural groups, member grievances, member appeals, provider feedback and Managed Care Plan employee surveys.
 The Managed Care Plan shall track and trend any issues identified in the evaluation and shall implement interventions to improve the provision of services.
-A description of the evaluation, its results, the analysis of the results and interventions to be implemented shall be described in the CCP submitted to the Agency annually by June 1 of each Contract year.
+A description of the evaluation, its results, the analysis of the results and interventions to be implemented shall be described in the CCP submitted to the Agency.